 .DBS.INIT.ORA: Oracle Database initialization file

-sid is the database ID for the database being installed.
+sid is the system ID for the database being installed.

 After installing the DBA procedures, you must create the database.
 This section describes the procedure for creating the database, and for allocating the database file and the log files.